Hebgbs/Hebgbs.github.io/NumixS5_MateriaY_Pack/readme.md

 # Install all (72) app icon variants
 tar -xzf NumixS5_MateriaY_Pack.tar.gz --wildcards --strip-components=2 -C $HOME/.icons/ '*/*/NumixS5_MateriaY-*/'
 ```
+> 🖱️The graphical equivalent of this would be to open the tarball in an archive editor and using that to navigate to the locations shown.
+Asterisks are wildcards; they're the equivalent of selecting the _same of_ a type based on pattern.

 #### Installing themes selectively
 If you would rather install themes selectively, there is a _bit_ you need to know before changing these commands.
 If you continue reading on, you'll soon learn all of the available directories you can call upon in the tarball to extract.
 Follow the command in the previous subsection to extract all common icons, then make a selection based upon the information below.
 As an example: